accountforschool/CTE-Tech-Portfolio/README.md

 sandwich was written for class to seperate a string sandwich by the two pieces on breads on either ends, demonstrates use of split command

+hobbit was written for class, it creates a party of travelers and sets the distances traveled by each traveler by type, it demostrates the use of class inheritance and different objects